3-MeO-PCP: Society and culture

+Recreational use

+Based on the number of reported intoxications, 3-MeO-PCP is likely more popular than other similar grey market arylcyclohexylamines.
+3-MeO-PCP has been available for purchase online as a research chemical.
+It has been found in drug samples in the United Kingdom and Italy.
+It is also known to be used in France, The Netherlands, Sweden, The United States, Spain, and the Czech Republic.

+3-MeO-PCP is usually taken orally or nasally, but can also be injected or smoked.
+Duration and onset of effects varies depending on route of administration.
+When taken orally, onset takes 30–90 minutes and effects last 4–12 hours.
+Its effects are described as a dissociative hallucinogen, similar to PCP.
+Being slightly more potent than PCP, threshold activity is exhibited at 3–5 mg, with dissociative effects starting at 5 mg.
+Strong dissociative effects are seen at 10 mg-20 mg.
+The effects are generally reported as positive, with more euphoria and mental clarity than similar drugs.
+Negative effects include hypertension, tachycardia, confusion, and disorientation.
+In one case of an individual taking a very large oral dose (300–500 mg), psychosis and aggressive behaviors, followed by amnesia were observed.

+As of 2022, there has been two known deaths that can be attributed to 3-MeO-PCP alone; one in Sweden and one in the UK.
+There were 14 additional deaths where 3-MeO-PCP was detected in the blood post-mortem.

 Legal status

 United Kingdom

 On October 18, 2012, the Advisory Council on the Misuse of Drugs in the United Kingdom released a report about methoxetamine, saying that the "harms of methoxetamine are commensurate with Class B of the Misuse of Drugs Act (1971)".
 The report went on to suggest that all analogues of MXE should also become class B drugs and suggested a catch-all clause covering both existing and unresearched arylcyclohexylamines, including 3-MeO-PCP.

 United States

 3-MeO-PCP is not a controlled substance in the United States but possession or distribution of 3-MeO-PCP for human use could potentially be prosecuted under the Federal Analogue Act due to its structural and pharmacological similarities to PCP.

 Canada

 Canada's Controlled Drugs And Substances Act has for years placed all PCP analogues, derivatives, salts and further children thereof under a Schedule 1 prohibition, alongside opioids, cocaine and other top-ranked illegal psychoactives.
 As such, 3-MeO-PCP is automatically banned, although it is not mentioned by name in the schedule.
 Only PCP and Ketamine are specifically written in.